“The Takeaway”

 Accounting of God’s Word

-Posted in Books of the Bible | Comments Off on “His Work”
+Posted in Books of the Bible | Comments Off on “What Do You Want?”

 Absorbing God’s Word